Last updated: October 6, 2020

 Provided By You Directly.
-You may provide us with additional information by filling in forms on the Services or by corresponding with us by phone, text, email, live chat, or otherwise.
+You may provide us with additional information by filling in forms on the Services or by corresponding with us or by using our Services by phone, text, email, live chat, or otherwise.
 If you create an account, we may collect the following types of information from you:

 Information Collected Automatically.
 When you use the Services, se automatically collect information about you, for example: